drjulija/drjulija.github.io/content/posts/guardrail/index.md

 - Hidden layer 2 (with dropout): 25
 - Output: 2

+ For each sample, I generated embeddings using the [mGTE](https://arxiv.org/pdf/2407.19669) sentence embedding model developed by Alibaba Group, which is accessible [here](https://arxiv.org/pdf/2407.19669).

 I use Cross Entropy Loss and Stochastic Gradient Descent optimizaton.

 Below figure shows the training and validation loss for each epoch during training.